 Social fundraisers may also be responsible for preparing the speeches and public statements of a business or non-profit's top spokesperson as well.
 These spokesmen and women may either be executives under the employ of the business or non-profit organization, or guest speakers carefully chosen to give a speech on behalf of the organization.

-At the highest level, these fundraising professional are responsible for managing an entire team of individuals, so the job requirements of these positions are much more complex.
-For example, rather than writing all press releases themselves, top-level public relations managers may delegate that responsibility to a media specialist who comes from a more journalistic background.
+At the highest level, some social fundraisers are responsible for managing an entire team of individuals.
+Rather than writing all speeches and press releases themselves, they may delegate that responsibility to a media specialist who comes from a more journalistic background.